 - Homer has this to say on the issue:

-- In one episode of The Simpsons, Homer claims that his cousin Frank turned out OK in spite of sharing his parents' bed until he was 21.
-He then adds that Frank had a sex change and became Francine in 1971, joined a cult and now answers to the name Mother Shabubu.
+- In one episode, Homer claims that his cousin Frank turned out OK in spite of sharing his parents' bed until he was 21.
+He then adds that Frank had a sex change and became Francine in 1976, joined a cult and now answers to the name Mother Shabubu.